bikashxsharma/weatherApp/README.md

 # weatherApp
  This is a simple weatherApp which will take the data from API from weather website and display the result.
-User can enter the city name and can see the weather.
+User have to allow the geolocation.
 It is part of my JavaScript Practice.